yazpik/SelfHosted-K8s-Lab/upgrade_cluster.md

 After this all the nodes should have the new image required to the upgrade (v1.5.3) for this case.

 ### So let's upgrade the cluster while we are running some workload to the service external IP
 For this I'm going to use [boom](https://pypi.python.org/pypi/boom/1.0)
-e.g

 Running 300 seconds with concurrency 111 users to the external service IP
 ```